GMP clearance Sponsor Information Dashboard (SID)

 Actual MRA application processing time

 MRA applications have been consistently processed below our target processing time.
-Due to the rolling nature of the SID data and the lag this creates, the actual processing times have only now reduced to 20 TGA working days.
+Due to the rolling nature of the SID data and the lag this creates, the actual processing times have only now reduced to approximately 20 TGA working days.

 Application Quality - rolling 6-monthly data snapshot